-To ensure that all staff within Orbis Education and Care limited and Priority Childcare (Orbis) are committed to protecting pupils from bullying and that our curriculum ensures that all pupils are given the opportunity to learn about bullying and its long term effects.
+To ensure that all staff within Orbis schools are committed to protecting pupils from bullying and that our curriculum ensures that all pupils are given the opportunity to learn about bullying and its long term effects.
 We strongly believe that:

-- · Everyone has the right to feel welcome, secure and happy - · Children and young people should be given a flying start in life - $\cdot$ Children and young people should enjoy the best possible health and be free from abuse, victimisation and exploitation - · Children and young people should be listened to, treated with respect, and have their race and cultural identity recognised - · Children and young people should have a safe school, home and community which supports physical and emotional wellbeing.
+- · Everyone has the right to feel welcome, secure and happy - · Children and young people should be given a flying start in life - · Children and young people should enjoy the best possible health and be free from abuse, victimisation and exploitation - Children and young people should be listened to, treated with respect, and have their race and cultural identity recognised - Children and young people should have a safe school, home and community which supports physical and emotional wellbeing.